.sqs-gallery-block-slideshow .meta .meta-title { font-size: 32px !important }

 Kindergarten

-The Kindergarten math program gives children a deeper understanding of basic mathematical concepts such as the physical quantity of a number, sorting, patterning, counting, adding, and subtracting through hands-on, concrete activities.
-Teacher resources include Math in Focus which is based upon Singapore Math and Mindset Mathematics.
-To ensure solid understanding and retention of skills, previously introduced concepts are reinforced as new topics are introduced.
+The Kindergarten math program gives boys a deeper understanding of basic mathematical concepts such as the physical quantity of a number, sorting, patterning, counting, adding, and subtracting through hands-on, concrete activities.
+Teacher resources include Math in Focus which is based upon Singapore Math.
+Students focus on concentrated fact fluency practice within 20 and exploring number patterns to 100.
+To ensure solid understanding and retention of skills, previously introduced concepts are reinforced as new topics such as measurement, money, and shapes are introduced.

-The Grade 2 mathematics program continues work with Math in Focus, as concepts and skills are reinforced and deepened through the continued use of hands-on manipulatives as well as through visual modeling.
-Grade 2 students focus on manipulating number facts, determining extended place value, addition and subtraction with regrouping to three digits, working with concepts of time and money and understanding word problems.
-Later in the year, introductory multiplication, division and fractional concepts are covered, as well as measurement and ways of applying math skills to real world situations.
+The Grade 2 mathematics program continues work with Math in Focus, as concepts and skills are reinforced and deepened through the continued use of hands-on manipulatives and visual modeling.
+Grade 2 students focus on manipulating number facts, determining extended place value, addition and subtraction with regrouping to three digits, working with concepts of time and money, and understanding word problems.
+Later in the year, introductory multiplication, division, and fractional concepts are covered, as well as measurement and ways of applying math skills to real-world situations using bar models.

-Students at this level are learning to work quickly and efficiently with the number system.
+Students at the third grade level are learning to work quickly and efficiently with the number system.
 Computational accuracy is emphasized.
-Students employ basic mathematics skills, both computational and conceptual, including addition, subtraction, place value, multiplication, division, simple algebra and geometry, and beginning fractions.
+Boys employ basic mathematics skills, both computational and conceptual, including addition, subtraction, place value, multiplication, division, simple algebra, geometry, and beginning fractions.
 The curriculum is geared towards solving real-world problems.
 In addition to math games and projects, Math in Focus supports this curriculum.

 In Grade 4 math classes, advanced concepts working with fractions and decimals are integrated as students learn to compute using fractional numbers.
 Additionally, students practice measurement and geometry, learn to arrive at reasonable estimates, and organize and interpret data represented in a variety of formats.
 Mental arithmetic and math terminology are solidified, with the ultimate goal of helping the students become computationally fluent and confident as they respond to and apply mathematical instruction.
-Grade 4 continues to use the Singapore Math-based program, Math in Focus.
+Grade 4 continues to use the Singapore Math-based program, Math in Focus, as well as engage in several creative “math lab” projects throughout the year through which math skills are applied to real-world situations.

 Students learn skills such as making observations, comparing and contrasting, measuring, and predicting, through hands-on inquiry projects.
 Open-ended challenges using simple machines, vehicle design, and construction projects introduce students to engineering design.